 If your data is sensitive, you might want to consider data encryption in addition to physical resilience.
 A fair number of our options support 256-bit AES at the hardware level so you don't have to worry about what happens if your drive gets lost or stolen.
 A three-year warranty is standard.

-All portable SSDs use the USB 3.0 standard for data transfer, and nearly all of them are limited more by the SATA protocol used for storage.
-Most models are rated for sequential read and write speeds of between 450MBps and 550MBps.
-The sole exception is the high-end SanDisk Extreme 900 which promises up to 850MBps reads and writes, but is a lot bulkier and heavier than the rest and is priced at 35,990 for for 480GB.
+All portable SSDs use the USB 3.0 standard for data transfer (which is also known as USB 3.1 and 3.2 interchangeably).
+Nearly all of them are limited more by the SATA protocol used for storage, but some recent models use faster NVMe hardware to overcome this.
+Most models are rated for sequential read and write speeds of between 450MBps and 1000MBps, which means there is a big variance in speed even within the SSD market.

 As with all storage media, portable SSDs are susceptible to loss, theft, or physical damage.
 There's also no guarantee that you can recover data that is accidentally deleted.
 We always recommend that people store their important data in multiple locations, preferably online as well as offline, and have a scheduled backup process in place.
 If you only have one copy of a critical file on your portable SSD, it is not a sufficient backup.